Learn Ruby with TDD

 • Be confident that you'll be able to start writing robust, well-tested software in Ruby.

-Initially the cycle may seem tedious, but as you progress through the book you'll see how productive it is to get instant feedback on your work.
+Initially the TDD cycle may seem tedious, but as you progress through the book you'll see how productive it is to get instant feedback on your work.

 Who this is for